-Millions and millions of people suffer from anxiety, and yet according to statistics less than 50% of those with anxiety seek help, and less than 30% of that 50% seek what's known as "minimally adequate treatment."
+Millions and millions of people suffer from anxiety, and yet according to statistics less than 50% of those with anxiety seek professional help, and less than 30% of that 50% only receive what's known as "minimally adequate treatment."

 How to Stop Your Anxiety Naturally

-Word of warning, however - there isn't anything that truly stops all anxiety instantly.
+Word of warning, however - there isn't anything that truly stops all anxiety instantly or forever.
 Anyone that promises otherwise is lying.
 Even medications take two weeks or more to work, and cognitive behavioral therapy - the most effective therapy available - can take months.
-Anything that promises instant relief is likely a scam, or based on fake science.
-Take my anxiety test to find a better solution.
+Anything that promises instant relief is likely a scam or based on fake science.

 But what can you do to get some anxiety relief now?
 For that, consider the following:

-- Magnesium (Maybe) – Most natural methods of relieving anxiety are probably placebo.
-Homeopathy is actually just water.
-Most herbs probably do nothing to the body, despite what people claim.
-But there is some evidence that magnesium - a naturally occurring vitamin - can decrease anxiety symptoms.
-Talk to your doctor about trying magnesium supplements and magnesium rich foods to see if it makes any difference.
+- Magnesium (Maybe) Most natural methods of relieving anxiety are probably placebo but there is some evidence that magnesium - a naturally occurring vitamin - can decrease anxiety symptoms.
+Talk to your doctor about trying magnesium supplements and magnesium-rich foods to see if it makes any difference.

-- Distract Your Senses – Staying out of your mind is very important with anxiety.
-Stress relief is a muscle, and one of the ways you strengthen that muscle is to actually distract yourself from your anxiety and your stresses.
+- Distract Your Senses Staying ‘out of your mind’ is very important with relieving anxiety.
+Stress relief is a muscle, and one of the ways you strengthen that muscle is to distract yourself from your anxiety and your stresses.
 That's why it's very important that you stay as busy as possible when you're dealing with anxiety.
-You want to make sure that you keep your mind off your anxiety with stress-free activities and time with friends and people, as the less you're out of your head, the easier time your mind will have combatting your anxiety symptoms.
+You want to make sure that you keep your mind off your anxiety with stress-free activities and time with friends and people.
+The less you're out of your head, the easier time your mind will have combatting your anxiety symptoms.

-- Start Journaling - Another interesting strategy that can be very effective for controlling anxiety is journaling.
-Journaling is the act of writing out any thoughts (whether they're stressful or not) on a piece of paper or in a journal.
+- Start Journaling Another strategy that can be very effective for controlling anxiety is journaling.
+The act of writing out any thoughts (whether they're stressful or not) on a piece of paper or in a journal can be very beneficial.
 Your mind is known to relax when it knows that your thoughts are in one permanent place, giving you an opportunity to experience less anxiety over the thoughts of the day.

 But no matter what, you'll still need to address your overall anxiety with a more comprehensive strategy that will teach you how to control your anxiety and keep it from coming back.